 For UnitedHealthcare West encounters, the Payer ID is 95958.
 For claims, the Payer ID is 87726.
 For a complete list of Payer IDs, refer to the Payer List for Claims.

-You may enroll or make changes to Electronic Funds Transfer (EFT) and ERA/835 for your UnitedHealthcare West claims using the UnitedHealthcare West EFT Enrollment tool on Link.
+You may enroll or make changes to Electronic Funds Transfer (EFT) and ERA/835 for your UnitedHealthcare West claims using the UnitedHealthcare West EFT Enrollment tool in the UnitedHealthcare Provider Portal.
 Enrollment in UnitedHealthcare West EFT currently applies to payments from SignatureValue and MA plans only.
 You’ll continue to receive checks by mail until you enroll in UnitedHealthcare West EFT.
-View our Payer List for ERA Payer List for ERA to determine the correct Payer ID to use for ERA/835 transactions.
+View our Payer List for ERA Payer List for ERAto determine the correct Payer ID to use for ERA/835 transactions.

-We are able to accept the National Provider Identification (NPI) on all HIPAA transactions, including the HIPAA 837 professional and institutional (paper and electronic) claim submissions.
+We accept the NPI on all HIPAA transactions, including the HIPAA 837 professional and institutional (paper and electronic) claim submissions.
 A valid NPI is required on all covered claims (paper and electronic) in addition to the TIN.
 For institutional claims, include the billing provider National Uniform Claim Committee (NUCC) taxonomy.
 We will accept NPIs submitted through any of the following methods:

 Claims are processed according to the authorized level of care documented in the authorization record, reviewing all claims to determine if the billed level of care matches the authorized level of care.

 If the billed level of care is at a higher level than the authorized level of care, we pay you the authorized level of care.
 You may not bill the member for any charges relating to the higher level of care.
 If the billed level of care is at a lower level than authorized, we pay you based on the lower level of care, which was determined by you to be the appropriate level of care for the member.